Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

 ---

 # **1. Introduction**

-- short paragraph about whats to come
-- TinyODOM-EX in oneshot: what was built, what was measured and why.
-Probs write at the end
+Accurate motion estimation from inertial sensors is invaluable in GPS-denied environments (for example, indoors or underwater), but it is especially challenging on embedded platforms.
+Inertial measurement units (IMUs) exhibit bias and stochastic noise, and naive integration quickly accumulates drift [CITE, Woodman].
+At the same time, microcontrollers are constrained by flash, RAM, and real-time latency budgets.
+For many deployments, the binding constraint is energy [CITE, MicroNets].
+Prior work has shown that hardware-aware neural architecture search (NAS) can produce deployable neural inertial odometry models on microcontrollers, but energy was not measured or specifically optimized for [CITE, TinyODOM].
+This report presents TinyODOM-EX, an end-to-end energy-aware, hardware-in-the-loop NAS pipeline that measures on-device latency and energy per inference on a real microcontroller target.
+Section 2 reviews relevant prior work, Section 3 describes TinyODOM-EX and objective formulation, Section 4 reports experimental results with the Arduino Nano 33 BLE Sense (BLE33) and Section 5 discusses the results.

 ### **1.1 Motivation & Objective**

-- Need for robust inertial odometry when GPS is unavailable, especially for low power embedded systems that cannot offload compute
-- TinyODOM showed that hardware aware NAS can produce deployable models for inertial odometry, but did not optimize for energy [cite here]
-- Objective: design and evaluate an energy aware NAS pipeline for inertial odometry on microcontrollers, focusing on BLE33 and targeting real deployment constraints
+The goal of inertial odometry is to estimate motion using IMU signals when external positioning infrastructure (GNSS) is unavailable or unreliable [CITE, TinyODOM].
+However, embedded deployments face hard resource budgets.
+Models must fit within limited flash and RAM, produce outputs quickly enough to support streaming updates and consume little energy per inference to be viable on batteries or harvested energy.
+The objective of TinyODOM-EX is to design and evaluate a hardware-aware, energy-aware NAS pipeline for inertial odometry on microcontrollers, focusing on the Arduino Nano 33 BLE Sense.

 ### **1.2 State of the Art & Its Limitations**
-- Classical IMU fusion and odometry: Kalman style filters and hand designed models, sensitive to noise and bias and often tuned for desktops or phones
-- Learning based inertial odometry: works like TinyODOM and similar deep inertial nav systems, accurate but usually tune architectures as black boxes and typically ignore power
-- Black box and one for all NAS methods: general purpose optimizers like Mango and other tuners, often treat hardware as a coarse constraint and lack explicit energy objectives on microcontroller
-*Include citations here for some of the above*
+Classical inertial navigation pipelines rely on physical modeling and probabilistic estimation.
+Most common variants use Kalman filtering paired with models of sensor noise and bias [CITE, Kalman].
+These approaches can be effective when the motion model and sensor characteristics are well captured, but can degrade when real-world conditions violate modeling assumptions.
+In practice, this forces developers to choose between lightweight filters that drift quickly and more sophisticated estimators that are difficult to tune or too expensive for small embedded targets.

+Learning-based inertial odometry methods attempt to learn bias compensation and motion dynamics directly from data.
+There are several systems that demonstrate improved robustness compared to naive integration and hand-tuned pipelines[CITE, IONet] [CITE, Roninn].
+However, these approaches are developed and evaluated in settings where compute and energy are secondary concerns.
+Even when models are "small," practical barriers such as model conversion, operator support and runtime memory allocation prohibit these from working on resource constrained microcontrollers.

+Hardware-aware NAS and TinyML toolchains aim to close this gap by searching for architectures under embedded constraints and by integrating with deployable runtimes.
+TinyODOM is a clear example of this direction for inertial odometry on microcontrollers [CITE, TinyODOM].
+TinyODOM optimized for latency, accuracy and memory thresholds.
+Energy is a metric that ultimately determines the lifetime and feasibility for battery-powered and energy-harvesting systems, yet it is rarely included as a first-class objective measured on a real device.
+TinyODOM-EX targets this gap by adding energy-per-inference measurement (via external instrumentation) in the NAS loop to expose the accuracy-latency-energy trade space.

 ### **1.3 Novelty & Rationale**

-- Extend TinyODOM with an explicit energy objective
-  - add hardware in the loop measurement of current, voltage, and energy per inference on BLE33
-  - optimize for accuracy, latency, memory, and energy instead of accuracy alone
-- Modernize and refactor the original TinyODOM codebase
-  - replace the monolithic notebook with a modular TinyODOM EX stack: NAS client, HIL server, shared utilities, config files, firmware
-  - move to TensorFlow 2 and TFLite Micro and Arduino CLI so that experiments are reproducible and easier to rerun on new machines
-- Introduce a multi objective NAS setup based on Optuna
-  - use Optuna pruning and multi objective capabilities to explore TCN architectures under strict memory and latency limits
-  - design objective functions that incorporate measured BLE33 performance rather than only proxy metrics like FLOPs or parameter count
-- Provide an end to end measurement pipeline on a real microcontroller
-  - build a reliable BLE33 harness for automated flashing and telemetry
-  - collect ground truth energy and latency measurements during NAS runs instead of only one off benchmarks
+To the best of our knowledge, this is the first work to incorporate direct hardware-in-the-loop energy measurements into the Neural Architecture Search (NAS)  loop for microcontroller-class inertial odometry.
+While prior work like TinyODOM demonstrated the feasibility of finding lightweight models, they relied on proxy metrics like latency and FLOPs or simulated constraints [CITE, TinyODOM].
+This leaves a gap where a model might be fast, but energy inefficient due to peripheral usage or memory access patterns.

+We address this by physically instrumenting the BLE33, measuring the exact joules consumed per inference.
+Furthermore, we modernized the engineering stack by refactoring the original notebook-based workflow into a modular client–server architecture built around TensorFlow 2 and Optuna [CITE, TensorFlow] [CITE, Optuna].
+This modularization is intended to improve reproducibility and make it easier to extend experiments to new hardware targets

 ### **1.4 Potential Impact**

-- Provide a modular TinyODOM EX codebase that separates data prep, NAS logic, HIL control, and firmware, so other projects can reuse pieces without rewriting everything
-- Enable repeatable hardware aware NAS experiments by treating the BLE33 measurement setup and scripts as a drop in module for future models or datasets
-- Lower the barrier for adding new devices by isolating board specific code in the HIL server and firmware harness, so a future RP2040 or NPU port mostly touches one layer (note potential challenges depending on board flashing)
-- Offer a concrete reference for structuring energy aware TinyML experiments, including how to couple Optuna, TFLite Micro, and Arduino CLI in a way that survives toolchain changes
+The impact of this work extends beyond the specific task of inertial odometry:
+- **Modular Reusability**: By separating data preparation, search logic and hardware control, we enable other researchers to reuse individual components (such as the HIL energy server) without needing to adopt the entire inertial pipeline.
+- **Extendible Device Support**: The system isolates hardware-specific logic in key functions.
+This structure enables the HIL backend to be adapted to additional targets (for example, ESP32-class devices or platforms with dedicated NPUs).
+- **Reference Architecture**: By providing the code for this project, we have created a reference architecture for integrating widely used tools like Optuna, TFLite Micro and the Arduino-CLI into a cohesive automated workflow.
+This could serve as a blueprint for future studies aiming to also treat energy as a first-class optimization metric.

 ### **1.5 Challenges**
 While TinyODOM-EX’s technical goal is straightforward, implementing an end-to-end hardware-aware NAS loop exposed several practical challenges in system integration and experimental reliability.
 First, early experiments included the Arduino Nano RP2040 as a target.
 However, under repeated upload cycles, it would fail to re-enter the bootloader mode (BOOTSEL) without manual intervention, preventing it from being used unattended.
 As a result, the final studies focus on the Arduino Nano 33 BLE Sense, with RP2040's limitations documented as a negative result and a driver for future design choices (see [Section 3.5.3](#353-dropping-the-arduino-nano-rp2040-target-from-final-studies) for details and a plausible fix).

 Second, TinyODOM-EX required modernizing a large portion of the software and and toolchain while trying to maintain the same behavior as the previous work, TinyODOM [CITE, TinyODOM].
 This included upgrading the Python and TensorFlow stacks and adopting the Arduino CLI toolchain (see [Section 3](#3-technical-approach) for details).
 Ensuring consistency quickly became non-trivial as the amount of code needing to change grew rapidly.
 Due to these changes, unit tests were created to help deal with some of the more finicky changes.

 Third, debugging became inherently cross-layered and often took place across both the GPU server and the HIL machine.
 Many unexpected failures only appeared in the middle of long NAS runs, where the study state had to be compared with the program logs, Arduino CLI build output and telemetry from the device.
-This motivated more structured logging and explicit error handling so that failures could be diagnosed quickly
+This motivated more structured logging and error handling so that failures could be diagnosed quickly

 ### **1.6 Metrics of Success**
 We evaluate TinyODOM-EX using three criteria for success: quantitative model performance, system-level robustness and the clarity of the resulting design tradeoffs.